mlsmithjr/transcoder/Cluster.md

     pytrancoder -c household /volume1/media/*
 ```

 This will pick up each file in /volume1/media and queue them for encoding.
-Two threads are started - one for *workstation* and
+Two threads are started - one for **workstation** and
 the other for **shared**.
 Each thread examines the queue, pulling the next video to be transcoded until all files are
 processed.

 For **workstation**, a file is pulled from the queue, /volume1/media/file1.mp4 for instance.
 Since there is a *path-substitution*
 configured, change the path to /mnt/media/file1.mp4.
-Finally, ssh to **workstation** as encodeuser and run ffmpeg to encode /mnt/media/file1.mp4 using qsv.
+Finally, ssh to **workstation** as encodeuser and run ffmpeg to encode /mnt/media/file1.mp4 using QSV.
 The temporary encoded file will be placed in the same folder as the source.
 Since the filesystem is NFS-mounted, it will already
 be available on *mediaserver* when the process completes.